anvaka/common-words/README.md

 ![js mug](http://i.imgur.com/7r6uyyM.gif)

 Feel free to buy it if you love javascript.
+I hope you enjoy it!